gofractally/psibase/contracts/user/FractallySys/seqDiagrams/TeamActions.md

 sequenceDiagram
 Actor alice

-alice->>FractallySys: proposeTransfer(to: "bob", teamName: "ATeam", amount, memo) note right of FractallySys: Q: token is assumed, given a team in a ƒractal will always have balance in that ƒractal's token?
-FractallySys-->>FractallySys: emit(transfer: to: bob, amount, memo)
-note right of FractallySys: Q: xfer happens immediately because team lead proposed it?
+alice->>TeamApp: proposeTransfer(to: "bob", teamName: "ATeam", amount, memo) note right of TeamApp: Q: token is assumed, given a team in a ƒractal will always have balance in that ƒractal's token? this is the pre-token note right of TeamApp: team lead action + 3 days TeamApp-->>TeamApp: emit(transfer: to: bob, amount, memo) note right of TeamApp: Q: xfer happens immediately because team lead proposed it?
+No, 3 day delay
 ```

 ## Team Management: Team Member Proposes Team Respect Transfer